To reference the discussion below, it would be helpful to open the Y-Results page of this web site in a new tab.

 4. In Dewees genealogy, the question of Lewis (Lambert) Dewees’s place in the Dewees family has been an issue.
 Was he a brother to William and Cornelius as suggested but not proved by genealogical records?
 To help answer this question, the haplotypes represented in the three Dewees lineages in the above table (WILLIAM, LEWIS, and CORNELIUS) can be compared to the deduced ancestral haplotype (DAH) of their common ancestor, Garrett H de Wees.
 If the haplotypes of Lewis’ descendants are similar to the DAH, then this would argue that Lewis could be Garrett’s son.
 Because of the very high mutation rate of CDYb, as referenced above and its ambiguous results in this data set, I have removed it from this discussion.

-The haplotype of Lewis's descendant, MFD, is most similar to the DAH.
-He differs in at most one marker site from the DAH.
-His fifth cousin, JTD, differs in at most two sites.
-Similarly, in Cornelius's line, HWD differs from the DAH by at most one marker site and his sixth cousins, RBD and ACD, by as many as two marker sites.
-Whereas descendants of William, CD and AAD/JBD, differ from the DAH by as many as four marker sites.
-This information places Lewis’ descendants as close or closer to the DAH (Garrett H. deWees) as descendants of the two verified sons of Garrett H. deWees, Cornelius and William.
+Among descendants of Lewis, DD exactly matches the DAH, MFD differs at one marker site and JTD differs at two sites.
+In Cornelius's line, HWD and HLD exactly match the DAH.
+RBD differs from the DAH at one marker site, and ACD differs at two marker sites.
+Whereas descendants of William, CD and AAD/JBD, differ from the DAH by four marker sites.
+This information places Lewis’ descendants as close or closer to the DAH (Garrett H. deWees) as the descendants of the two verified sons of Garrett H. deWees, Cornelius and William, thus supporting Lewis as son of Garrett.

 The above Y-DNA test comparisons can not prove Lewis to be a son of Garrett H. de Wees, however they do provide support for this possibility.
 The data also would support Lewis as a nephew or other close male relative of Garrett Hendricks deWees.